NoManNayeem/google-docs-mcp-server/CONTRIBUTING.md

-# Contributing to DocsForge MCP
+# Contributing to LLM2Docs (google-docs-mcp-server)

-Thank you for your interest in contributing to DocsForge MCP!
+Thank you for your interest in contributing to LLM2Docs!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute

 ### Reporting Issues

-- **Bug Reports**: Use the [GitHub Issues](https://github.com/NoManNayeem/docsforge-mcp/issues) to report bugs
+- **Bug Reports**: Use the [GitHub Issues](https://github.com/NoManNayeem/google-docs-mcp-server/issues) to report bugs
 - **Feature Requests**: Submit feature requests with detailed descriptions
 - **Documentation**: Help improve our documentation